megdna/bio/pages/contact.md

 ---
 <h3 id="donate">Donate <a class="anchor" href="#donate">#</a></h3>

-If you like what we are doing, please consider supporting our <a href="{{ site.baseurl }}/posts">projects</a>!
+If you like what we are doing, please consider supporting our <a href="{{ site.baseurl }}/posts">projects</a>.

 <a href="https://ko-fi.com/bioshack" target="_blank" data-umami-event="kofi"><button>☕ Support us on Ko-fi</button></a>

 <h3 id="email">Email <a class="anchor" href="#email">#</a></h3>

-Write to us if you want to get involved or just say hello :)
+Write to us if you want to get involved or just say hello (no spam though).

 <a href="mailto:bio@d8a.org" target="_blank" data-umami-event="email"><button>📧 Send us a message</button></a>